odedbar22/rick-and-morty-api/README.md

 - **GET `/characters/alive`**: Returns a list of characters with status "Alive".
 - **GET `/characters/earth`**: Returns a list of characters from Earth.

+## GitHub Actions Workflow

+This repository contains a GitHub Actions workflow to test and deploy the Rick and Morty API.

+### Workflow Steps:

+1. Spin up a local Minikube cluster.
+2. Build the Docker image and load it into Minikube.
+3. Deploy the application using Helm.
+4. Run tests on the deployed application.

+To trigger the workflow, push changes to the `main` branch.